GabrieleParimbelli/COLIBRI/doc/source/main/doc_overview.rst

 Tests
 ^^^^^

-Together with the files, a folder containing some useful and explanatory tests is provided.
+If the code has been cloned from GitHub, together with the files, a folder containing some useful and explanatory tests is provided.
 Each of them is adequately commented, so check them out and run them!

+Otherwise, you may want to go the :ref:`cosmology_test` section.